marinakiseleva/thex_model/README.md

 Data pulling, cleansing, normalizing, preparation, and plotting.

 ## models
 Contains the different classifiers explored/used in the project.
-Contains the Hierarchical Decision Tree model and Naive Bayes model.
+Contains the Hierarchical Decision Tree model and likelihood-driven model based on Kernel Density Estimates (KDEModel)

 ### tree_model
 Decisioning tree using the Hierarchical Multi-label Decisioing Tree from Vens, et al. 2008.

-### nb_model
+### kde_model
-Naive Bayes Model using kernel density estimation to determine the feature distributions.
+Naive model (assumes feature independences) using kernel density estimation to determine the feature distributions.

 ## model_performance
 Evaluates the existing models in this project.